Variable-ind/Pixelorama-Extensions/README.md

 # Pixelorama Extensions Collection

-### Use the [VariableStore](https://variable-interactive.itch.io/pixelorama-extensions) extension to download these extensions from within Pixelorama!!!

 This contains some of the [Pixelorama](https://orama-interactive.itch.io/pixelorama) extensions i made along with their code <p>
 The codes for each extension is stored in a folder of the same name inside the **Code** folder